 What Is Sebaceous Hyperplasia?

 Before we get started, it is best to offer a complete definition of sebaceous hyperplasia.
 Medscape defines sebaceous hyperplasia as “a common, benign condition of sebaceous glands in adults of middle age or older.
-Lesions can be single or multiple and manifest as yellowish, soft, small papules on the face (particularly nose, cheeks, and forehead).”
+Lesions can be single or multiple and manifest as yellowish, soft, small bumps on the face (particularly nose, cheeks, and forehead).”
 As you can tell, the photos you found support the definition of sebaceous hyperplasias or an enlarged gland.

 Characteristics of Sebaceous Hyperplasia